Keeping your kidneys healthy

 During hot weather, when travelling in hot countries or when exercising strenuously, you need to drink more water than usual to make up for the fluid lost by sweating.

 A balanced diet ensures you get all the vitamins and minerals your body needs.
 Eat plenty of fruit and vegetables, and grains such as wholewheat pasta, bread and rice.
-Don't eat too much salty or fatty food.
+Do not eat too much salty or fatty food.

 Watch your blood pressure